psychotimmy/picomz-80k/README.md

 If either of these error conditions occur, the emulator will not display the monitor prompt until the problem is resolved.

-To find a file to load from the microSD card, use the F1 key to browse its contents.
+To find a file to load from the microSD card, use the F1 key to browse its contents forwards, F2 to go backwards.

 ## Brief developer notes